zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^When learning SwiftUI from a UIKit background, one of the most perplexing and probably baffling challenges to learn/understand is how to make
 ^how to make views change based on events happening on the view model:
 in SwiftUI a view model can't just reach for the view and change its properties for example.
 Instead, the view <-> view-model communication happens via changes of states,

----

-[.text: #fff, text-scale(1.5)]

-# The new way to view communication

-- Bindings
-- SwiftUI Environment
-- Environment objects
-- Closures

 ^instead of having view models telling views to change their color, the model will change its own state that is then observed by the view.
 ^Communication is just one of the many aspects that has completely evolved with SwiftUI.